Drakkar-Software/OctoBot-Tentacles/Trading/Exchange/bybit/resources/bybit.md

-Bybit is a basic SpotExchange adaptation for Bybit exchange.
+Bybit is a basic RestExchange adaptation for Bybit exchange.